danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 - pipe |>
 - ... and more ...

+Mention this talk HERE!!!!!!!!!!!!! - Back to the future JS: next amazing proposals*
+  - :: bind operator
+  - |> pipe operator
+  - await (not understood this one..)
+  - partial application (spread operator is referenced here) (tc39 is referenced here)

 <h2>New things I learned (about JS but not only)<br/>⚠️ randomly presented</h2>
 - There is this new thing out there called <a href="https://github.com/denoland/denodeno" target="_blank" title="A secure TypeScript runtime on V8">deno</a>.
 - If you throw an error inside a nested throw clause the outside catch will not be executed.
 In a similar way